Stop Smoking Before and After Cosmetic Surgery

 Whether a plastic surgeon will operate on you or not if you refuse to stop smoking depends on several factors.
 Many plastic surgeons now refuse to perform surgery if you choose to continue smoking since the results would be poor and you would be more prone to developing complications.

-Whether complications happen or not, your results would still be less than ideal, and this is what makes many experienced surgeons reluctant to perform cosmetic surgeries on smokers that won’t quit.
+Whether complications happen or not, your results may still be less than ideal, and this is what makes many experienced surgeons reluctant to perform cosmetic surgeries on smokers who won’t quit.
 Many plastic surgeons in the USA are now requiring patients to take a nicotine test on the day of surgery and if they fail the test – the surgery is cancelled with NO refund for the patient.
 It is that serious!

 What if I don’t stop smoking before surgery?